forcedotcom/source-deploy-retrieve/contributing/metadata.md

 1. Convert the source to mdapi format `sfdx force:source:convert -d mdapiOut`
 1. look in the resulting `metadataPackage_` and `package.xml` to see that it looks as expected
 1. Deploy it to the org using `sfdx force:mdapi:deploy --deploydir mdapiOut --wait 30` and verify that it succeeds
-1. delete the source directory `rm -rf force-app/main/default/*`
+1. Delete the source directory `rm -rf force-app/main/default/*`
 1. Create a new scratch org and convert the source back
 1. Convert back from mdapi to source format `sfdx force:mdapi:convert -r mdapiOut -d force-app`
 1. `sfdx force:source:beta:push`